 Do my life and work experiences demonstrate that I have prepared myself in the best ways available to me for a career in medicine?

-The Admissions Committee uses these questions as guiding principles in the assessment of applications for entry into the Faculty of Medicine.
+The Admissions Committee uses these questions as guiding principles in the assessment of applications for entry into the Faculty of Medicine and Health Sciences.